Library theft

 Theft from libraries of books, historical documents, maps and other materials from libraries is considered a significant problem.
 One study commissioned in the UK estimated the average loss rate of libraries to theft at 5.3%.

-In the U.S. state of Pennsylvania, the third conviction for library theft is a felony, regardless of the value of material.
+In the U.S. state of Pennsylvania, the third conviction for library theft is a felony, regardless of the value of the material.

 Library thieves, who may be staff or regular visitors of the library, risk being discovered if a book is found in the library catalog, but is missing from the shelves.
 To avoid this, some thieves also steal the corresponding catalog card.

 History

 Public libraries' main concerns are not security issues.
 Instead, the goal of the public library is to freely grant access to resources and information.
 However, granting this access, especially to a wide variety of library patrons, creates security issues that are a secondary concern of the public library.
 The secondary concern of library security deals with the increasingly difficult task of enabling free access to resources while also maintaining control of those resources.
 Enabling free and equal access to all people also includes people who are thieves.

 The library has been subjected to theft for centuries.
 One of the earliest deterrents of library theft was the invention of chained libraries, where the books are attached to their bookcase by a chain, which is sufficiently long enough to allow the books to be taken from their shelves and read, but not removed from the library itself.
 As libraries began to accumulate more resources and more patrons, chained libraries became inefficient, and new methods were created for deterring library theft.

 As of early 1960's, libraries used a combination of methods for deterring theft.
 Some methods included manual checkpoints, turnstiles, or electronic theft detectors like Checkpoint, Sentronic, and Tattle-Tape.
 However, those methods were not always successful, and some libraries still reported losses of $5,000 to $6,000 annually.

 Currently, there are many new initiatives to prevent library theft.
 The Association of College and Research Libraries has published a guideline regarding security and theft in special collections.
 The guideline includes many topics which are also adopted by general collections of the public library.